 Ravel himself was rather pleased with his conducting debut and the premiere of the overture.
 In a letter to Florent Schmitt (dated June 9, 1899) he wrote: "As this ... (choose your own epithet) quite accurately pointed out, "Shéhérazade" was greatly booed.
 True, they applauded too, and I must admit, for the love of truth, that there was more applause than whistles: I was even called twice.
 D'Indy, who, however, had kept a perfect attitude towards me, exulted that at least something had stirred up the passions.
 As far as I could tell from the conductor's desk, I had succeeded in the orchestration.
-Everyone found it colorful; and "Menestrel" even declared it "curious" 21.
+Everyone found it colorful; and "Menestrel" even declared it "curious"21.

 Ravel's student and friend Manuel Rosenthal recalled that the composer later spoke disparagingly of his first symphonic composition: "He was ashamed of it, which is why it was not published.
 Laughing at himself, he said that the whole-tone scales used here were enough for him to last a lifetime!
 Also, it is very poorly orchestrated.
-And finally, there's nothing here, it's horrible." .
+And finally, there's nothing here, it's horrible."22.

 Ravel's assessment seems overly harsh.
 The composer still managed to say his own word, and it is hard to believe in the sincerity of his words that there is "nothing in this composition".
-In this context, it is important to note that later, Ravel would say something similar about his brilliant "Bolero": "My masterpiece?
+In this context, it is important to note that later, Ravel would say something similar about his brilliant "Bolero": "'My masterpiece?
 It is the "Bolero".
-But unfortunately, it has no music" .
+But unfortunately, it has no music"23.
 We should also emphasize that "Bolero" (according to the genre definition "ballet for orchestra") was the composer's last theatrical composition, summing up his numerous references to various stage genres (opera, ballet and dance divertissements).
 Thus, between the earliest and the last orchestral composition, a kind of arch emerges, encompassing Ravel's entire path and revealing the remarkable integrity of his creative principles and aesthetic guidelines.

 So, impressive replacements of the author's genre definition (symphonic poem, rhapsody), as well as the use in modern practice of the genre definition "overture" without the author's specification "féerie" make it difficult to understand the semantic levels of the composition.
 It seems that it is the definition of "féerie" that indicates the main characteristics of the content - exclusion from the ordinary context, the charm of fantasy and fiction.
-The title "Shéhérazade"
+The title "Shéhérazade" suggests little to the listener, and what becomes important is what lies beyond the sphere of the purely musical.

-&lt;sup>21 Ravel, M. Lettre à Florent Schmitt No 9 de 9.06.1899.
+21 Ravel, M. Lettre à Florent Schmitt No 9 de 9.06.1899.
 Maurice Ravel.
 L'intégrale - Correspondance (1895-1937) écrits et entretiens.
 Sous la direction de Manuel Cornejo.
-Paris : Le Passeur, P.69.
+Paris : Le Passeur, p.
+69.

-&lt;sup>22 Ravel.
+22 Ravel.
 Souvenirs de Manuel Rosenthal / recueillis par Marcel Marnat.
-Paris : Hazan, 1995.
-P.71.
+Paris: Hazan, 1995. p.
+71.

-&lt;sup>23 Marnat M. Maurice Ravel.
-P. 635.
+23 Marnat M. Maurice Ravel. p.
+635.